 Emergency Notifications will provide sufficient information to inform individuals of threat mitigation needs.

 University may elect to send Emergency Notifications based on geographically limited effect such as weather alert not being sent to Clery Geography when not affected by severe weather.
-University separates notifications by residence halls and other geographic areas.
+University may separate notifications by residence halls and other geographic areas.

 Other Notifications